mariannedehasque/HifiAssembly/README.md

 # PacBio_hifi_assembly
 This pipeline automates via snakemake the genome assembly of PacBio HiFi reads using Hifiasm and scaffolding using RagTag.

-This pipeline is a modified version from the harvardinformatics pipeline (https://github.com/harvardinformatics/pacbio_hifi_assembly.git) to run on the RACKHAM cluster on UPPMAX (https://www.uu.se/en/centre/uppmax.
+The pipeline is a modified version from the harvardinformatics pipeline (https://github.com/harvardinformatics/pacbio_hifi_assembly.git) and was developed to run on the RACKHAM cluster on UPPMAX (https://www.uu.se/en/centre/uppmax).
+Modules and computational partitions may need to be modified for different cluster systems.

 ## Configuring the pipeline
 In the repo directory, there is a file in the `config/` subdirectory called `config.yaml` that you will need to modify to point towards your data.
 For a basic assembly, just change the following lines: